ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 could be provisioned directly in the Verifier, though for scalability the Verifier typically is provisioned with a trusted root CA certificate such that an Endorsement from an Endorser includes the Attester's verification key material in the form of a certificate that chains up to that trusted root.
+Such a certificate need not be stored by the Verifier when the Endorsement can be resolved on demand or passed to the Verifier along with the Evidence to verify, depending on the protocol.

 No particular algorithm or cryptographic protocol is assumed for the verification of the Attester.
 The verification key could be, typically, a symmetric key, a raw public key, or a certified public key.